Neurosis

 Von Till continued the passion begun with As The Crow Flies on another desolate collection, If I Should Fall To The Field (Neurot, 2002).
 This time around, the selection is less harrowing, but the delivery is still glacial and macabre, very similar to Michael Gira's.

 Neurosis' guitarist Scott Kelly debuted solo with the acoustic sub-folk music of Spirit Bound Flesh (Neurot, 2001).
-Scott Kelly also started the project Blood & Time with Neurosis' keyboardist Noah Landis: the sound of At The Foot Of the Garden (Neurot, 2004) is post-rock grafted on folk-rock, diluting Neurosis' apocalypse in a more human melancholy.
+Scott Kelly also started the project Blood & Time with Neurosis' keyboardist Noah Landis: the sound of At The Foot Of the Garden (Neurot, 2004) is post-rock grafted on folk-rock, diluting Neurosis' apocalypse in a more humane melancholy.

 The collaboration between Neurosis & Jarboe (Neurot, 2003) is largely a wasted chance.
 The two entities (Neurosis in the Tribes of Neurot mood, and Jarboe the fairy queen from hell) could do better than indulge in sinister overtones a` la Siouxsie Sioux.